Probate Q&A Series

 The key statutes include:

-Begin by filing the petition, the death certificate, and any original will with the clerk’s office.
+Begin by filing the application, the death certificate, and any original will with the clerk’s office.
 The court will issue letters testamentary or letters of administration to empower you to collect assets and settle debts.

 Key Takeaways